wand3/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Sets the permission mode of hello to same as olleh Adds executive permission to all subdirectories of current directory for owner, group owner and all other users Creates a directory my_dir with permission 751 in working directory
+Sets the permission mode of hello to same as olleh Adds executive permission to all subdirectories of current directory for owner, group owner and all other users Creates a directory my_dir with permission 751 in working directory Change owner to vincent and the group owner to staff for all files and directories